manoj-anandan25/BookShelf-API/README.md

 A simple and powerful RESTful API for managing a digital book library, built with Python, Flask, and SQLite.

-This API allows you to create, read, update, and delete book records.  thank you Perfect for learning backend development, testing REST APIs, or integrating into a frontend/book management app.
+This API allows you to create, read, update, and delete book records.  name Perfect for learning backend development, testing REST APIs, or integrating into a frontend/book management app.

 ---